 7th September, 2020

 The most popular one for subscription tracking for consumers is Bobby.
-Whenever you make a purchase, key in the details and Bobby will remind you when it's due for renewal.
+Whenever you make a purchase, key in the details, and Bobby will remind you when it's due for renewal.
 If you are not a diligent person about keying in purchase information, then Bobby might not be able to help.
-However, it’s only $3 for a lifetime purchase.

-If you are a consumer in the US, then this is an app you can consider.
-Truebill integrates with your bank account, so you don’t have to key your subscriptions every time you buy one.
-Truebill helps you cancel unwanted subs and even negotiates with certain service providers to reduce your bill.
-If you think giving access to bank accounts ‘just for’ subscriptions tracking is not worth it, then this app is not for you.
+If you are in the US, you can consider this app.
+Truebill integrates with your bank account.
+So you don’t have to enter your subscription details every time you buy a new one.
+Truebill helps you cancel unwanted subscriptions and even negotiates with certain service providers to reduce your bill.
+If you think giving access to bank accounts for subscription tracking is not worth it, this app is not for you.

-Trim is similar to Truebill and is available only for US consumers at the moment.
-Its modus operandi is identical to Truebill, but it also helps you with debt reduction and helps you grown money with a 4% bonus on savings
+Trim is similar to Truebill and is available only in the US at the moment.
+It works identical to Truebill, but it also helps you with debt reduction.
+Trim provides a 4% bonus on savings.

-If you are a consumer in Canada, then Butter It works well for you.
+If you are in Canada, then Butter It can work well for you.
 Butter, part of the Royal Bank of Canada, requires you to connect all banking products you use to buy subscriptions.
 Once you have joined Butter, it will display all your subscriptions in one place, help you cancel unwanted ones, and assist you in keeping track of subscriptions on an ongoing basis.